 Cryptocurrencies were arguably the buzzword of 2017.
 The crypto industry has boomed, with nearly $3.7 billion being poured into initial coin offerings (ICOs).
 2017 also saw a huge jump in bitcoin transaction activities, with the total value of transactions per minute jumping from about $110,000 to over $500,000!
 This year, investments in crypto startups have also been white hot with at least $1.3 billion invested as of May.

 We mention all of these stats simply to demonstrate that cryptocurrencies are a big deal.
 Just as the popularization of the World Wide Web in the 1990s ushered in an era of creativity and the emergence of many now household names (e.g. Google), cryptocurrencies will likely change the way we do business and ultimately lead our lives.

 Indeed, an increasing number of businesses now accept bitcoin and other crypto payments.
 Just six years ago, essentially no major businesses accepted bitcoin.
 Now, Overstock, Expedia, NewEgg, and even PwC are accepting bitcoin as payment.
 If your business isn’t accepting crypto payment, there’s a serious risk that you could fall behind competitors who are.

 Yet what do you do with your bitcoin or other cryptocurrencies once you obtain payment?
 The obvious answer is to hold onto your crypto as an investment.
-However, there are many things you can spend your crypto on today.
-Let’s go over some of the most sensible options.
+However, there are many things you can spend bitcoin or other crypto on today.
+Let’s go over some of the most sensible ways to spend crypocurrency.